Skip to content

 Reading this output:

-• fw-branch-austin shows NOT SYNCED despite having auto-sync enabled — it hasn’t synced in over a day and is running an older agent version (2.3.9), suggesting a connectivity issue or agent update needed.
+• fw-branch-austin also shows NOT SYNCED, but its last sync was over a day ago and it’s running an older agent version (2.3.9).
+Worth investigating connectivity or agent freshness before retrying.

 • The other devices are all SYNCED with recent sync times, indicating healthy operations.